Giuseppe Castiglione (Jesuit painter): Architecture

+Publications

+Castiglione edited the first Chinese book on Western perspective technique Shixue (視學, "Study of Vision") in collaboration with Nian Xiyao (年希堯) in 1729.
+The book contain an adaptation of sections of Perspectiva Pictorum et Architectorum by Andrea Pozzo.
+An expanded edition with additional illustrations was published in 1735.

 Style and techniques

-Castiglione's style of painting is a unique blend of European and Chinese compositional sensibility, technique and themes.
+Castiglione's style of painting is a unique blend of European and Chinese compositional sensibility, themes, and painting techniques.
 He adjusted the European style he was trained in to suit Chinese taste; for example, strong shadows used in chiaroscuro techniques were unacceptable in portraiture as the Qianlong Emperor thought that shadows looked like dirt, therefore when Castiglione painted the Emperor, the intensity of the light was reduced so that there was no shadow on the face, and the features were distinct.
-Emperors also preferred to have their portraits painted full face with a frontal posture; therefore, the royal portraits are usually painted in such a manner.
+Emperors also preferred to have their portraits painted full face with a frontal posture; therefore, royal portraits were usually painted in such a manner.

 The paintings were done on silk, and unlike European painting where mistakes can be reworked, in Chinese painting, where brushwork on silk is almost impossible to be removed, it requires careful and precise painting.
 The painting needed to be worked out in detail beforehand, which Castiglione did in a preparatory drawing on paper before he traced the design onto silk.
 An example is the most important early work by Castiglione, One Hundred Horses in a Landscape (百駿圖), for which the preparatory drawings survive.
 It was painted in 1728 for the Yongzheng emperor.
 Some of the horses are in a 'flying gallop' pose, which had not been done before by European painters.
-The painting was executed using tempera on silk in the form of a Chinese handscroll of nearly eight meters in length.
+The painting was executed using tempera on silk in the form of a Chinese handscroll of nearly eight metres in length.
 It was largely done in a European style in accordance with the rules of perspective, and with a consistent light source.
 However, the dramatic chiaroscuro shading typical of Baroque paintings is reduced and there are only traces of shadow under the hooves of the horses.

 Castiglione was assisted in many of his paintings by a number of court painters.
-For example, in the painting Deer Hunting Patrol (哨鹿圖, Shaolutu), he would be responsible for painting the portraits of the emperor and other officials on horseback.
-Other members of the hunting party, the trees and landscape however would be painted by other court painters in a Chinese style that is distinctly different from Castiglione's.
+For example, in the painting Deer Hunting Patrol (哨鹿圖, Shaolutu), he was responsible for painting the portraits of the emperor and other officials on horseback.
+Other members of the hunting party, the trees and landscape were painted by other court painters in a Chinese style that is distinctly different from Castiglione's.